Adwaitbytes/smart-calender/README.md

 ## 🧠 What is AetherPlan?

 **AetherPlan** is a beautifully animated, highly responsive **weekly task planner web app** that combines stunning visuals with practical usability.
-Inspired by the storytelling aesthetics of [Story Foundation](https://www.story.foundation), it’s not just a productivity tool — it’s an experience.

 Move tasks with grace, enjoy character interactions, and stay focused in a pastel-glow world crafted for creators, dreamers, and doers.